 Shipping outdoor or house plants abroad by mail or courier

 Shipping outdoor plants across the country or abroad may be a tricky task, but it is definitely not an impossible one.
-Organise the transport with us when you choose to send potted plants via courier and take advantage of our international network of reliable logistics providers.
-Booking your shipping service takes only a few instants, and, besides giving you the best packaging guidelines for a safe plant delivery, we will also help you in every step of the way.
+Discover how to pack and send potted plants via courier with expert tips from our specialists.
+Check how to ship plants, flowers, and vegetable seeds in the safest way possible.
+Booking a shipping service with us takes only a few instants and we will also help you in every step of the way.

 How to ship live plants internationally?

-Packing small or potted plants on a box
+Packing small or potted plants in a box

 - Water your plant to make sure it is adequately hydrated for the journey.

-- When sending potted plants via courier, you can either remove its roots from the soil and pack it according to the following step or ship the plant in its pot.
+- When sending potted plants via courier, you can choose to ship the plant in its pot.
 In the latter, cover the pot with bubble wrap and put several pieces of cardboard scrap on the soil to secure it properly.

-- Protect the roots of the plant by covering it with several moist paper towels and wrapping it with bubble wrap and a collar of cardboard.
-Afterwards, place them in a plastic bag then and fix it with adhesive tape.
+- If you wish to ship without the pot, remove the plant from the soil and protect the roots of the plant by covering it with several moist paper towels, bubble wrap and a collar of cardboard.
+Afterwards, place them in a plastic bag secured with adhesive tape.

-- Protect the top of the plant with some newspapers or cling film.
-Put the plant in the box standing upright, if possible, and fill the box with packing peanuts to avoid it from moving.
+- Protect the top of the plant with newspapers or cling film.
+Put the plant in the box standing upright, if possible, and empty spaces with cushioning material.